 The Reptile Zoo has been a part of the community for a number of years and has evolved since they first opened their doors in 1988 under the name, Pet Country.
 In 1995 they expanded to include “Jurassic Parties” which was their first initiative to teach.
-Since their rebranding in 2009, The Reptile Zoo expanded and grew to accommodate their sheer volume in a 13,000 square foot building.
-The company now regularly teaches through interactive learning parties, feedings, and membership programs that grant yearly access to this great experience.
+Since their rebranding in 2009, The Reptile Zoo expanded and grew to accommodate their volume in a 13,000 square foot building.
+The company now regularly educates through interactive learning parties, feedings, and membership programs that grant yearly access to this great experience.

 Art Center Fountain Valley

 When the Fountain Valley Art Center first opened they had one mission; get art to students through classes and supplies.
 Twenty years later, successful artist twin sisters Heather and April Joy have done exactly that.
 Classes start at $135 a month and each student is taught at their own pace to better learn each technique.
 During the COVID-19 pandemic, Art Center offered completely remote classes to continue to teach their students and offer a creative outlet to them.
 Whatever your skill level is, if you want to learn how to draw or paint from the best at an affordable rate, the Art Center in Fountain Valley is worth checking out!
 18440 Brookhurst Street Fountain Valley CA 92708